WMRO: History

 The Second Thursday Corporation received the construction permit for a new AM radio station in Nashville in 1962.
 Originally assigned the call letters WSTH, WLVN signed on April 1, 1963, as "The Nashville Sound", focusing entirely on recordings made in the city.
 WLVN relaunched as full-service WWGM on September 25, 1964.
 The station broadcast with 10,000 watts during the daytime only, with a three tower directional pattern.
 Originally, the WWGM call sign stood for the "Wonderful World of Good Music".
 Later on after a format change, the call sign stood for the "Wonderful World of Gospel Music".

 After nearly four years of operation as WWGM, the station filed for bankruptcy in 1968.
 Crawford Broadcasting bought the station at auction for $105,000 later that year—though it did not become the licensee until 1970—and said that if the equipment manufacturers that WWGM owed money would not make arrangements with it, the group would build a new facility.
 Second Thursday also held a construction permit for an FM station on 92.9 MHz, sold separately, that was finally built in 1976 as WZEZ, now WJXA.

 In September 1986, Dean A. Crawford Broadcasting Co. reached an agreement to sell WWGM to Lindsey Christian Broadcasting Company, consisting of Faye and her husband Rudy Lindsey.
 The deal was approved by the Federal Communications Commission (FCC) on November 25, 1986, and the transaction was consummated on December 16, 1986.
 Throughout this era, the station was identified as a religious-oriented radio station, playing "traditional Christian music and programs".

 In April 1993, Lindsey Christian Broadcasting Company reached an agreement to sell WWGM's license to Classic Broadcasting, Inc. The contract agreement to transfer the WWGM License was signed by Lindsey Christian Broadcasting's vice president, Faye Lindsey and Classic Broadcasting's President, William E. "Bill" Bailey.
 The deal was approved by the FCC on October 25, 1993, and the transaction was consummated on October 28, 1993.

 Classic Broadcasting, owned by William E. "Bill" Bailey, Sandra Bailey, and Scott Bailey, had the FCC change the call letters to WMRO on November 9, 1993, and a construction permit was fIled to relocate the station to Gallatin, Tennessee.
 The new site was the former site of WAMG (now WYXE).
 William "Bill" and Sandra Bailey are the parents of Scott Bailey.
-The WMRO call sign had previously belonged to a station in Aurora, Illinois, for the previous 30 years; the Ilinois station now operates as WBIG.
+The WMRO call sign had previously belonged to a station in Aurora, Illinois, for the previous 30 years;

 On Saturday, February 19, 1994, WMRO signed on at 8 a.m. and began playing an oldies music format.
 Part-owner Scott Bailey signed on the station, and was the first DJ to hit the air that morning.
 All three were owners of WMRO.
 Former WQQK program director Jay Dubard gave WMRO its branding, Magic 1560.